runesoeknudsen/node-userid/README.md

 This relies on GNU `getgrname` and `getgrid`.
 Works on POSIX systems only.
-This package is not useful on Windows
+This package is not useful on Windows.

 ## Usage